autogalkin/dirtyflag/README.md

 ```

 - A dynamic storage can use a non static array as a flag storage.
-But we should pass a reference of this array every time to keep size of our data without store a pointer to container
+But we should pass a reference of this array every time to keep size of our data without store a pointer to a container
 ```cpp
 std::vector<df::state> dynamic_storage_{1};
 size_t index_to_store = 0;